Core Terms Applicable To All Courses

 - Where to find the fees for the Course.
 The fees of the Course (which includes VAT) will be the price indicated on the booking page when you make your booking (please contact us for ACA course prices).
 We take all reasonable care to ensure that the price of the Course advised to you is correct.
 However please see clause 11d for what happens if we discover an error in the price of the Course.

 - Additional Fees are payable.
 Unless otherwise stated, the Course Fees do not include Additional Fees.
-The Course Fees for DL Premier Plus AAT courses include exam fees (one attempt only per exam).
 If you are a government funded apprenticeship student aged 16-18 at the date of enrolment, we will pay your institute registration and exam fees.

 - We will pass on changes in the rate of VAT.
 If the rate of VAT changes between your enrolment date and the Course Start Date, we will adjust the rate of VAT that you pay, unless you have already paid for the Course in full before the change in the rate of VAT takes effect.